-Alaura Carter is the Climate Justice Associate at Sojourners.
-A Washington D.C. native, she believes you should “warm her heart not her planet.”
+Alaura Carter is the Climate Justice Coordinator at Sojourners.
+A Washington, D.C., native, she believes you should “warm her heart not her planet.”
 She is a graduate of Florida A&M University with a bachelors in Public Relations and a minor in Environmental Science.

 Alaura has had the opportunity to intern and work for several non-profit organizations, doing environmental organizing, communications, law and policy, and education outreach.
 She believes in the education and outsourcing of environmental ideas, issues, and solutions.
 While at Sojourners she is working on a number of projects to help save the earth, “In Jesus' Name.”